 Nitrogen and phosphates are sampled at all sites.
 Nitrates did not exceed the state standard, however they are higher in the upper portion of the lake particularly in the tributaries.
-The 2015 phosphate results at the lake sites were above the 0.05 mg/L standard.
-Because phospherous in water is not considered directly toxic to humans and animals no drinking water standards have been established for phosphorous.
-However, phosphorous can cause health threats through the stimulation of toxic algal blooms and the resulting oxygen depletion.
+The 2016 phosphate results at the lake sites were above the 0.05 mg/L standard.
+Because phosphorus in water is not considered directly toxic to humans and animals no drinking water standards have been established for phosphorus.
+However, phosphorus can cause health threats through the stimulation of toxic algal blooms and the resulting oxygen depletion.
 Nitrates can pose a threat to human and animal health.
 The nitrate levels of the Casey Fork (Ren-7) and Big Muddy (Ren-5) tributaries are considerably higher compared to the results of the other sites.
-This increase may be due to the fact that these tributaries are within watersheds consisting mainly of farm land, which may use large quantities of fertilizers.
-Nitrate spikes did occur in lake sample Ren-8, on June 2.
-Spikes in nitrates also occurred at the tributary sites Ren-5 and Ren-7 on June 2 and again at Ren-7 on August 13.
-Records indicate several rain events occurred within 72 hours prior to the June 2 sampling event which could have been a factor in the spike on this date.
-There was a 0.41 inch rainfall event that occurred 4 days prior to the August 13 sampling.
+This may be due to the fact that these tributaries are within watersheds consisting mainly of farm land, which may use large quantities of fertilizers.
 The lake appears to capture and use up nitrogen which reduces nutrient levels released from the lake.
 This reduction of nutrient levels traveling down stream results in an improvement of water quality.
 Nitrate in water is toxic at high levels and has been linked to toxic effects of livestock and to blue baby disease (methemoglobinemia) in infants.
 The Maximum Contaminant Level (MCL) for nitrate-N in drinking water is 10mg/L to protect babies 3 to 6 months of age.
 The Illinois Water Quality Standard for ammonia nitrogen (NH3-N) is 15mg/L. The increased levels of phosphate in combination with nitrogen and other lake conditions, such as temperature, pH and stagnant lake conditions, can lead to increased algae growth.
 Eutrophication is currently the most widespread water quality problem in the U.S. and many other countries.
-Restoration of eutrophic waters requires the reduction of nonpoint inputs of phosphorous and nitrogen.
+Restoration of eutrophic waters requires the reduction of nonpoint inputs of phosphorus and nitrogen.
 The resulting detrimental effects of algae toxins and oxygen depletion could result in health problems for fish and other aquatic species as well as land animals utilizing the water supply.
-There was one reported algal bloom at the lake in 2015.